 "Well, in a way it is.
 But you mustn't be scared of it, because denial is not going to make things better for you.
 You'll end up being stuck in this phase just like Harry has."

 "I definitely don't want that to happen," Harry sighed, sipping the whisky this time.

 "A Mage is the least understood of all powerful magical abilities.
-But it is the most powerful because as a fully fledged Mage, you not only would've increased your power beyond measure, but you can manipulate and absorb the essence of every other living thing without killing it, and you'll be able to share your power.
-And to be a fully fledged Mage, you need to be wise, self controlled and selfless."
+But it's the most powerful because as a fully fledged Mage, you not only would've increased your power beyond measure, but you can manipulate and absorb the essence of every other living thing without killing it, and you'll be able to share your power.
+To be a fully fledged Mage means you need to be wise, controlled and selfless."

 "But I don't know how," Harry blurted.
 "I never knew I was a Mage until a month ago.
 I thought I was just absorbing some of Harry's power due to my arrival here and the laws of Mirror Universes."

 "But you are a Mage."
 Remus clasped his hands together.
 "Harry, you will need to learn and experience every aspect and perspective the world offers, from good and evil, to life and death, Water and fire, earth and air, flesh and essence.
 You will discover their secrets and their beauty by touch or by letting yourself be a part of everything."

 Just listening to Remus was boggling his brain.
 He understood everything, but it was just still hard to grasp.

 "And to be a true Mage, you mustn't let any one of these aspects take control.
 Everything has to be a balance.
 Once you've mastered it, you will be indestructible… if you so wish.
 But I have heard that to be a true Mage you will need to experience death and therefore die.
 So it's a twist of the Deathly Hallows," Remus added with a smile.

 "So a Mage spends the rest of their life training, only to graduate with death?"
 Harry snorted into his mug.